jadecobra/python_tdd_exercises/source/objects/family_ties.rst

             self.first_name = 'lil'
             self.last_name = 'smith'

   the test passes.
-This is a repetition, and a problem if the value of the ``last_name`` :ref:`attribute<what is a class attribute?>` of the parent changes.
+This is a repetition, and a problem if the value of the ``last_name`` :ref:`attribute<what is a object attribute?>` of the parent changes.

 * I add a :ref:`call<how to call a function with input>` to the `super built-in function`_ to remove the repetition